 Know Your Customer

-Also, note, where the customer is during checkout, affects the ease of use.
+Also, note where the customer is during checkout affects the ease of use.
 Are they in transit when purchasing?
 Can they easily access a credit card?
-How long will they take to complete a purchase?
-A payment process that allows customers to check out as a guest access previous card details stored,s, and log in using social media credentials make the payment experience better for many customers.
+How long will it take to complete a purchase?
+A payment process that allows customers to check out as a guest, access previous card details stored, and log in using social media credentials make the payment experience better for many customers.

 Simplicity is Key

 Busy interfaces are distracting, often confusing, and lead to a higher abandonment rate.
 When creating your checkout page, make sure to walk through the process yourself to see where the hangups might be.
 Streamline steps and create a simple flow to guide customers to complete checkout quickly and securely.